What Is an Anesthesiologist?

-Anesthesiologists can give you several different types of pain relief:
+Anesthesiologists can give you several types of pain relief:

 General anesthesia.
-It puts you "asleep" during surgery.
-You may get this for a variety of procedures, including major operations like knee replacement surgery or heart surgery.
-You get medicine in a needle in a vein (IV) to put you to sleep and then breathe the medicine in through a tube in your airway to keep you asleep.
+It puts you "to sleep" during surgery.
+You may get this for a variety of procedures, including major operations.
+You get medicine in a needle in a vein (IV) to put you to sleep and then breathe the medicine in through a mask or a tube in your airway to keep you asleep.

 Sedation.
 It helps you relax before and during your procedure.
 The effects can range from mild drowsiness to full sleep.
 You may not remember exactly what happened, but you won't be totally unconscious.

 Regional anesthesia.
 This type of anesthesia numbs just the area of your body where you will have surgery.

 Local anesthesia.
-It numbs a smaller area where you will have surgery.
-You could get this type of anesthesia for a procedure to remove skin cancer.
+It numbs a smaller area where you'll have surgery.
 The doctor may rub a cream or gel on your skin or give you a shot.
 You'll be awake, but you won't feel any pain.

 When You'll See an Anesthesiologist

 Your anesthesiologist, and likely a nurse anesthetist, will be with you before, during, and after your surgery to make sure that you're pain-free, relaxed, and safe the whole time.

 Before surgery.
-You'll first meet with your anesthesiologist and nurse anesthetist in the days or weeks before your surgery.
+You may meet with your anesthesiologist and nurse anesthetist in the days or weeks before your surgery.
+Or you may see them for the first time right before the procedure.
 During this meeting, the doctor will:

 - Ask about your medical history and any conditions, like diabetes or heart disease, that could make anesthesia risky